isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-filter-and-purify-camping-water/index.md

 ## Dangers of Drinking Impure Water?
 Consequences and risks of drinking impure water like parasites and bacteria include diseases and infections from ingesting the contaminated water.
 - Poor sanitation may contaminate water mainly also be triggered by wildlife and humans as they defecate, bathe, live, and the hunt is dumping the remains in rivers and lakes.
-The camping or wild may also trigger giardiasis - a protozoan condition that's water-borne, cholera, and dysentery�leading to awful diarrhea - due to bacterial and viruses.
+The camping or wild may also trigger giardiasis - a protozoan condition that's water-borne, cholera, and dysenteryleading to awful diarrhea - due to bacterial and viruses.
 Read Also:
 [Youth Baseball Bats Reviewed](https://pestpolicy.com/best-youth-baseball-bats/)
 ## Conclusion